-A stage production that celebrates the Dubliners’ career and is named after their classic and controversial single ‘Seven Drunken Nights’ is set to tour the UK.
+A stage production that celebrates the Dubliners’ career and is named after their classic and controversial single ‘Seven Drunken Nights’ is set to tour the UK for a second year.

-The tour take place in time to celebrate the 55 year anniversary of the album’s first release.
+The tour takes place following last year’s successful run which celebrated the 55 year anniversary of the album’s first release.

 The show is called ‘Seven Drunken Nights – The story of The Dubliners’ and will take in aspects from start to finish of the Dubliners’ magnificent 50 year career.